zuplo/docs/policies/validate-json-schema-inbound/doc.md

   - `validator` a
     '$import' reference to the schema - e.g. `$import(./schemas/car.json)`

-This policy is then reference on each route where you want the policy to be enforced, for example:
+This policy is then referenced from each route where you want the policy to be enforced, for example:

 ```json